Top

 Stalin, who was at an event, drove back home when told about the Congress leaders’ plan to meet him and also invited senior party colleagues to join in the discussion.
 So MPs Kanimozhi and A Raja too arrived for the talks.

-Ahead of that, the firm stand of Chodankar on getting 39 Assembly seats – one for every Lok Sabha constituency and a number that would help them elect a Rajya Sabha member on their own – and the DMK’s summary dismissal of the demand had cast doubts over the progress of the talks.
+Ahead of that, the firm stand of Chodankar on getting 39 Assembly seats – one for every Lok Sabha constituency and a number that would help the party elect a Rajya Sabha member on their own – and the DMK’s summary dismissal of the demand had cast doubts over the progress of the talks.

 Coupled with that, rumours of the Tamilaga Vetri Kazhagam (TVK) president Vijay planning to announce a tie-up with Congress at the party’s Thanjavur meeting of office-bearers on Wednesday also started circulating.

-Now that Chidambaram and Selvaperunthagai have dispelled all those rumours, the seat-sharing talks are expected to resume soon though the Congress will have to identify their candidate for the Rajya Sabha nomination that had been agreed in the talks so far since the papers would have be filed by Thursday.
+The seat-sharing talks are expected to resume soon though the Congress will have to identify their candidate for the Rajya Sabha nomination that had been agreed in the talks so far since the papers would have be filed by Thursday.

-The TVK had reportedly given Wednesday as the deadline for the Congress since it wanted to make their historic announcement at Thanjavur but it is learnt that most of the top leaders of the TNCC were against aligning with the new party despite Chodankar and some others being keen on it.
+The TVK had reportedly given Wednesday as the deadline for the Congress since it wanted to make its historic announcement at Thanjavur but it is learnt that most of the top leaders of the TNCC were against aligning with the new party despite Mr Chodankar and some others being keen on it.

-So the local leaders like Chidambaram and Selvaperunthagai are reported to have pulled strings at the highest level by talking to AICC president Mallikarjun Kharge to make Sonia Gandhi support the continuation of the alliance with the DMK.
+Chidambaram and Selvaperunthagai are reported to have pulled strings at the highest level by talking to AICC president Mallikarjun Kharge to make Sonia Gandhi support the continuation of the alliance with the DMK.

 However, the bad blood created at the grassroots level of the DMK by the Congress leaders through their assertions of supremacy, when the dispute over seat-sharing was raging in social media, could make a deleterious impact on the joint campaigns of the alliance.
-Whatever, going by the averments of Selvaperunthagai and other Congress leaders the coalition is intact.

 ( Source : Deccan Chronicle )